 AP Credit in Environmental Science

 If you took AP Environmental Science and received a 4 or 5 on the exam you are allowed to substitute a more advanced course for ENVI 133 Environmental Science.
-This could include ENVI 140 The Earth’s Climate System or ENVI 285 Ecology (both offered Fall 2014).
-You are still required as an ES major to take two environmentally-related science courses from the list that can be found on the Environmental Studies Website – http://www.macalester.edu/academics/environmentalstudies/majorsminors/.
+This could include ENVI 140 The Earth’s Climate System or ENVI 285 Ecology (both offered Fall 2015).
+You are still required as an ES major to take two environmentally related science courses from the list that can be found on Environmental Studies.

 The Department of French and Francophone Studies welcomes all students of French and offers them the possibility of studying French at all levels (French 101, 111, 102, 203, 204, 305, or 306) in the fall term.
 Students may enter the sequence at the appropriate level by demonstrating their proficiency in the language.
 This proficiency is verified by the score obtained on the French foreign language subject test (SAT II with listening) which may have been taken as part of the SAT in high school, or by the score attained on the Macalester language placement test (refer to second language proficiency section).

 As a general rule, one year of high school French is in many cases equivalent to one semester of college French.
 The following guidelines will help you in your choice of level:

 - French 101 (first semester elementary) assumes that students have had no French in their background.

 - French 111 (accelerated French I-II) is designed for students who have had some French prior to enrolling at Macalester and who want to review basic structures.

 - French 102 (second semester) is designed for students who have had one or two years of French in high school, and have an SAT II score of 410-470 (SAT II with listening).